 A: As of June 29, 2016, there are less than 1,000 cases of the Zika virus in the United States.
 Of the 935 confirmed cases, 934 are “travel-associated,” while the other infection was acquired in a laboratory setting.
 Thus, no domestic mosquito-borne Zika virus infections have been detected.
 Some analysts think the CDC’s efforts to combat mosquito-human contact is the primary reason, while others cite the temperate to cool temperatures in much of the central and northern United States.

-Urgent Care Extra’s Role – Putting Patient Safety First
+Banner Urgent Care’s Role – Putting Patient Safety First

 Since we’re one of the most prominent immediate care healthcare networks in Arizona, our goal is help educate, diagnose and treat the Zika virus.
 If you suspect you might have the virus, or are worried about certain symptoms, please stop by any of our Arizona walk-in clinics today.

 If you’re still uncertain about if the Zika virus in contagious, have any questions about the Zika virus, or would like to speak with one of our healthcare experts, please call our main office at (480) 988-9108.
-Thanks for reading the UCE blog!
+Thanks for reading the Banner Urgent Care blog!